Introduction

 The psychological influence of military service and linked experiences has been widely explored by various researchers.
 Interest in such like research became prevalent during the Vietnam War and has been ongoing leading researchers to research recent wars in Iraq and Afghanistan among other jurisdictions.
 According to Himmelfarb and Mintz (2006), the major stressors among women military personnel range from sexual assault to dangerous occupational duties.
 Initially, only female army nurses were exposed to combat situations (Himmelfarb & Mintz, 2006).
 In earlier research on women and combat-linked stress, 50% of women Vietnam veterans had syndromes pointing to PTSD, 20% exhibited major disruptive syndromes.
 To reduce the syndromes, the military personnel resorted to various coping patterns.
 Common coping mechanisms or patterns entailed self-blame, concentrating on negative effects and intuitions.
 The coping patterns were evident in terms of women veterans seeking emotional support, searching for reasons in events experienced, and expressing feelings linked with effective psychological functioning (Himmelfarb & Mintz, 2006; Cruwys & O’Kearney).
 The efforts of women veterans to cope notwithstanding, the aforementioned syndromes i.e. self-blame, withdrawal, and stress were evident in them; these syndromes are indications of vulnerability to PTSD.

 Himmelfarb & Mintz (2006) argue that the understanding of PTSD has a major role to play in dealing with trauma in the military.
-Thus, understanding clinical information related to PTSD can provide needed information so that fitting intervention can be implemented.
+Thus, understanding clinical information related to PTSD can provide needed information so that fitting interventions can be implemented.
 It is vital that mental health programs, using PTSD information can tailor treatment methods to MST-prone patients.
 Besides, PTSD can be dealt with through behavioral intervention, which has to be in line with the medical needs of patients, thus helping decrease morbidity (Andrews et al., 2000; Kang et al., 2005).

 Conclusion

 Understanding PTSD involves understanding methods, which simplify trauma encoding, and the association between emotions.
 Moreover, understanding PTSD requires the capacity to identify and appreciate emotion appraisal mechanisms in individuals, among other vital elements.
 One of the alternatives readily available for achieving this is specifying in-depth the processes that accelerate or impede PTSD.
-However, this needs hypothetical elaboration of various aspects of dissociation, especially conceptual processing and data-led processing.
+However, this needs hypothetical elaboration of various aspects of dissociation, especially conceptual processing, and data-led processing.

-Memory organization, as mentioned in the paper, is a risk predisposing factor in PTSD.
+Memory organization, as mentioned in the paper, is a risk-predisposing factor in PTSD.
 Hence, it is of imperative importance for the theory to frame reliable methods of containing conditions, which can create or precipitate its cognitive power.
 For example, disorganization in the account reflects the inadequacy in the fundamental memory representation, where difficulties can be observed in articulating contents of memory or retrieval.
 Degeneration in a reminiscence exemplification may happen in the successions of images, distinct images, or by a comprehensive narrative.

 Trauma is connected with several causative agents.
 As mentioned in the paper, the negative perception of self, negative beliefs, and identities provide room for full-blown PTSD.
 However, little information or knowledge has been amassed in terms of their nature and structures.
 Research indicates that emotions such as guilt and anger among other negative emotions are common features of PTSD.
 Similarly, shame arbitrates the relation between childhood hardships and subsequent PTSD signs in trauma sufferers.
 It is probable that the nature and structure of triggering elements, as earlier noted, are chiefly involved in understanding how trauma affects a person.